Master of Organization Development

 The Executive Master of Organization Development is a nationally renowned program that can help you develop change leadership skills necessary for success in today’s global landscape.
 It was the first program of its type in the nation and emphasizes professional development to become a better leader.

-Students in the EMOD program earn a master’s degree in 18 months with a cohort of 20-25 experienced professionals.
+Students in the EMOD program earn a master’s degree in 18 months with a cohort of about 20 other experienced professionals.
 The program blends in-class and online instruction that allows students the flexibility to continue working while enhancing their education.
 Classes meet face-to-face three weekends each semester for roughly 20 in-class hours per weekend.

-When not in the classroom, students continue to interact with their cohort and teachers through discussion boards, online chats, video conferencing, conference calls, reviewing videos of lectures and more.
+When not in the classroom, students continue to interact with their cohort and instructors through discussion boards, online chats, video conferencing, conference calls, reviewing videos of lectures and more.

 Each cohort enters the program together and graduates at the same time to foster lasting relationships and extensive networking among students.
-The cohort is made up of managers, directors, consultants, human resources professionals from the public, private and academic sectors.
+The cohort is made up of managers, directors, consultants, human resources professionals from the public, private, non-profit, and academic sectors.

-BGSU’s MBA programs have been included on The Princeton Review’s list of Best Business Schools for the last nine consecutive years.
-The College of Business Administration is one of only 178 programs in the world whose business and accounting programs are accredited by the Association to Advance Collegiate Schools of Business International, the pinnacle of accreditation in the business education.
+BGSU’s Graduate programs have been included on The Princeton Review’s list of Best Business Schools for the last ten consecutive years.
+The College of Business is one of only 182 programs in the world whose business and accounting programs are accredited by the Association to Advance Collegiate Schools of Business International, the pinnacle of accreditation in the business education.

 (419) 372-8823 (Office)